 Controlling professors through the Bavarian Concordat (1924)

-Under the Bavarian concordat the Bishop can veto all professors of Catholic theology (Art.
+Under the Bavarian concordat the bishop can veto all professors of Catholic theology (Art.
 5 on the Catholic University) and 21 professors of philosophy, pedagogy, sociology and politics (Art.
 3 on concordat chairs).
-These chairs are 85-90% funded by the state, yet non-Catholics need not apply, nor even a top Catholic scholar who has criticised Pope Benedict.
+These chairs are 85-90% funded by the state, yet non-Catholics need not apply, nor even a top Catholic scholar who criticised Pope Benedict.

-In the German state of Bavaria the children used to attend state-supported primary schools that were separated into Catholic and Protestant, as they do in Northern Ireland to this day, due in large measure to the opposition of the Catholic Church.
-However, in 1968 the people of Bavaria voted in a referendum to abolish this separate schooling.
+In the German state of Bavaria the children used to attend state-supported primary schools that were separated into Catholic and Protestant.
+This divisive systen has been retained in Northern Ireland to this day, due in large measure to the opposition of the Catholic Church.
+However, in 1968 the people of Bavaria voted in a referendum to abolish separate schooling.

 When the Catholic Church was obliged to give up its state-subsidised primary schools in Bavaria, it wanted compensation for its loss of influence on Catholic schoolchildren.
 To this end the 1924 Bavarian Concordat was revised to add some clauses on Church control of Catholic education.
 Among these was the creation of “concordat chairs”.
 These were originally set up in teachers’ colleges to ensure that those who taught the teachers of Catholic religion classes had been approved by the local bishop.
 However, now many of these teachers' colleges, these professorships at state universities extend Church influence far beyond the teaching Catholic theology.